21 Questions to Ask Before Hiring a Conversion Rate Optimization (CRO) Agency

 If this list is a too long, and you only have time for a couple of questions, make sure you ask #19 ‘What are the two most important issues on our homepage?’

 Not only will it surprise your correspondent (guaranteed), but their answer will tell you a lot.
-Completing a CRO project effectively requires you to identify and prioritise which elements of a page to optimize first.
+Completing a project effectively requires you to identify and prioritise which elements of a page to optimize first.

-Choosing a conversion rate optimization agency
+Choosing a CRO agency

 - Start by making a list of agencies and contact at least 5 of them, asking to speak to a sales representative.